awallef/cake-to-Social/README.md

         return $photos;
     }
 ##Licence
-Tis plugin is under MIT Licence
+This plugin is under MIT Licence